2021 frost laws, thaw laws and seasonal weight restrictions.

 Learn the details of the winter frost laws, spring thaw laws and seasonal weight restrictions.
 Details for the USA and Canada by State/Province.
 Many areas incorporate temporary special weight limits and restrictions (frost or thaw laws) during the winter and spring months of the year.
 These temporary restrictions are usually referred to as “frost laws” or “thaw laws” and implemented typically during the month or March and April.
 In some Northern States and Provinces frost laws can still be in effect in July as it’s much colder in the North.
 Since these restrictions are implemented on a “as needed” basis it is possible many of the official government websites may not have published this temporary restriction in a convenient place as frost laws are also subject to change at any moment based on the temperature of the roads core.
 You want to be certain to check with the appropriate officials to verify the latest changes in the laws.

-United States: Learn the restrictions on winter and spring seasonal weight laws.
+2021 United States: Restrictions on winter and spring seasonal weight laws.

 Idaho Iowa Maine Michigan Minnesota Montana Nevada New Hampshire New York North Dakota Pennsylvania South Dakota Vermont Washington Wisconsin Wyoming

-Canada: Learn the restrictions on winter and spring seasonal weight laws.
+2021 Canada: Restrictions on winter and spring seasonal weight laws.

 Alberta British Columbia Manitoba New Brunswick New Foundland & Labrador Nova Scotia Nunavut Ontario Prince Edward Island Quebec Saskatchewan

-We must protect of our roads and highways.
+Why we have these laws and must protect our roads and highways.

 In order to keep the trucking industry operating the Northern US states and Canadian provinces rely on engineers and scientific data to determine which dates frost laws will be in effect.
 With fairly recent advances in science and technology, data is much more reliable.
 This helps with the implementation of “Frost Laws” or “Seasonal Weight Restrictions” ensuring they are not implemented to early or late.
 While no State or Province desires to delay the transportation of goods through their territory it is imperative public assets are protected.